 In some cases, the damage to the spine may be too great, or the pain may just not respond to the treatments described above.
 In those instances, the only thing that may actually be effective is medication.
 A pump is a way delivering miniscule amounts of certain medications directly to the spinal cord to relieve pain directly at the source.
 Once such medication is Ziconotide (Prialt) — a powerful non-narcotic pain reliever, isolated from the toxin of a type of sea snail.
 With Prialt, there is no risk of addiction or overdose.

 As a reminder, be sure your child carries an identification card or bracelet if using medication-assisted treatment for opioid use disorder and shares his or her history and current medications with all providers.

-Many thanks to Dr. Corey Hunter, CEO of the Ainsworth Institute of Pain Management, for this post.
-Please note that the Partnership for Drug-Free Kids does not endorse any of these procedures or medications.
+Please note that the Partnership to End Addiction does not endorse any of these procedures or medications.
 We always advise that you discuss these alternatives with your physician.